heoelri/adopac/labs/lab2/lab2.md

   jobs:
 ```

-This will define what's already defined due to the order of our stages.
+This will define what is already defined due to the order of our stages.
 Stage2 will now depend on Stage1 and will not be executed before Stage1 was successfully finished.

-To make it a bit more interesting, let's now add a third stage that depends on Stage2.
+To make it a bit more interesting, let us now add a third stage that depends on Stage2.

 * Goto the end of our pipeline
 * Add the following code